Park Inn Hotel: Construction

 Wright's drawings of the bank and hotel are dated from as early as December 17, 1908.
 Construction began on April 1, 1909, with supervision by Wright until his departure for Europe in late October of that year.
 At that time, architect William Drummond, from Wright's Oak Park Studio in Oak Park, Illinois, took over supervision of the construction.
 During his subsequent visits, Drummond was commissioned to design a Prairie style home for a prominent Mason City family, not far away.

-The law office of developer-owners Blythe and Markley opened for business on August 29, 1910, with the gala opening of the new hotel and bank buildings, two weeks later, on September 10.
+The law office of developer-owners Blythe and Markley opened for business on August 29, 1910.
+The gala opening of the new hotel and bank buildings was two weeks later, on September 10.
 A month later, Wright returned to the Midwest from his year in Europe.

+Use and deterioration

-Despite its glossy, up-to-date appeal and choice location, just west of Mason City's primary downtown intersection of Federal Avenue and State Street, overlooking Central Park from the south, the Park Inn Hotel struggled through a relatively short life.
-The building had simply cost too much, and the return on investment was simply too little.
+Despite its central location and modern design, the building had cost too much, and the return on investment was too little.
 During its first ten years, the hotel seldom made a profit.
 By 1922, the business was barely afloat, and the restaurant was closed more than it was open.
-Then, just when things could hardly get worse, disaster struck.

-Nearby, overlooking Central Park from the west, the regal, stylish, 250-room Hotel Eadmar was newly-completed, and now open for business.
-The 250-room Eadmar, four massive stories of Edwardian elegance and comfort, made a powerful statement.
-On the other hand, with just 43 rooms, the Park Inn had very little to say.
-No longer stylish, now regarded as strictly second-class, the Park Inn couldn't compete.
-It soon went bankrupt, and closed for good in 1925.

-Adding insult to injury, 1925 also saw the closure and liquidation of the City National Bank.
-It was quickly absorbed by another local bank, which, just a few months later, would itself fail.
-The nationwide farming crisis had, for Mason City, led to a banking crisis as well.
-By the end of 1925, four of the city's five banks had failed.

-By early 1926, the worst seemed to be over.
-That year, the former City National Bank building and the former Park Inn Hotel, were sold, but as separate properties.
-The old bank building underwent an extensive, quite unsympathetic remodeling, then reopened as a new commercial venture in 1928.
-As for the Park Inn, the two upper floors were clumsily converted into small, cheap apartments.
-No longer a hotel, the building was renamed. in honor of its world-renown architect, becoming the Frank Lloyd Wright Apartments East and West.
+Then, the neighboring 250-room Hotel Eadmar opened, driving the 43-room Park Inn Hotel into bankruptcy.
+The Park Inn closed permanently in 1925.
+That year also saw the closure and liquidation of the City National Bank, which was absorbed into another bank that also failed shortly thereafter.